reimagined/resolve/docs/write-side.md

 ## Aggregate Projection Function

 Projection functions are used to calculate an aggregate state based on the aggregate's events.
-A projection function receives a previous state and an event to be applied.
+A projection function receives the previous state and an event to be applied.
 It should return a new state based on the input.

 Projection functions run for all events with the current aggregate ID.
 The resulting state is then passed to the corresponding [command handler](#aggregate-command-handlers).

 In addition to projection functions, a projection object should define an **Init** function.
-This function returns initial state of the aggregate.
+This function returns the initial state of the aggregate.

 A typical projection object structure is shown below: